 This strawberry and apple crumble recipe is paleo friendly and contains no grains, refined sugars or dairy, but as many of the ingredients still contain natural sugars (dates, fruit, coconut), I would recommend saving it for special occasions or weekends.
 It’s still a treat!

 Cooking notes: I used small individual ramekins but you can easily use one baking dish and serve it as a whole pie.

 Check out this roundup for more paleo apple crisp and crumble recipes.

 - 3½ large Pink Lady or Granny Smith apples, peeled, cored and cut into cubes

 - 1 vanilla bean (seeds scooped out) or 1 tablespoon vanilla extract

 - ¼ teaspoon cinnamon powder

 - 1 cup macadamia nuts (or other preferred nuts)

 - 4 dates, such as Medjool (pips out)

 - 1 cup coconut flour

-- Half way through cooking the apple and strawberries, pre-heat oven on 150C.
+- Half way through cooking the apple and strawberries, pre-heat the oven on 160 / 320 F.